dpamar/playground-2iqqgis6/markdowns/2step.md

 The proof is smart, and gives a way to build a 2-step-quine, but this may be a bit too complex, especially in BF.
 Printing instructions is expensive.

-Instead, let's consider this other version of a 2-step-quine, that does not leverage the proof of existence but rather the method usewd in the previous steps
+Instead, let's consider this other version of a 2-step-quine, that does not leverage the proof of existence but rather the method used in the previous steps

 ```java
 public class TwoStepQuine1 {